Ayush4504/_Prodigy_WD_01-main/README.md

-# _Prodigy_WD_01-main
+This is a responsive landing page of a watch retailing website which is created using HTML, CSS and JavaScript.

-Responsive landing page of a watch retailing website using HTML, CSS and JavaScript
+Hope you like it.